 - Schedule Performance Index (SPI) = EV/PV

 - Cost Performance Index (CPI) = EV/AC

 - Estimate to Complete (ETC) = BAC – AC + any expected additional expenses as explained above

 - Estimate at Completion (EAC) = AC + ETC

 - Variance at Completion (VAC) = BAC – EAC

 Using PMWeb business intelligence (BI) report writer or any other business intelligence (BI) and data visualization (DV) tool like MS Power BI, the interior design contractor can have a real-time, single-version-of-the-truth Earned Value Management (EVM) report to monitor, evaluate and report on each line item of a contract, project, program or the complete projects’ portfolio schedule and cost performance.
-It is highly recommended that in addition to the EVM measures and metrics, the calculated project schedule Total Float value (TF) is part of the performance report.
+PMWeb highly recommends that in addition to the EVM measures and metrics, the calculated project schedule Total Float value (TF) is part of the performance report.
 The EVM reports could display the information in a scorecard format or selecting visuals that can provide the needed insight on schedule and cost performance.

 In addition, the interior design contractor could monitor, evaluate and report on the earned value management (EVM) variances and indices across the organization’s complete projects portfolio or selected projects that could be part of a program or any other attribute like location, type, sponsor among others.
 The interior design contractor might display the Earned Value as a scorecard or link it to a map that displays the location of the selected projects as well as the performance indices.
-The size of the bubble on the map could be used to reflect on the project’s approved current budget.
+The size of the bubble on the map can reflect on the project’s approved current budget.